waynegraham/registry.clir.org/_projects/2013-building-new-access-tools-for-the-national-death-pe.md

 ---
 layout: project
-title: "Building New Access Tools for the National Death Penalty Archive"
+title: Building New Access Tools for the National Death Penalty Archive
 ---